-- 1. Right-click on the speaker icon on the Windows Taskbar, and select Recording devices from the sub menu. - 2.
+- 1. Click Start -> Windows System -> Control Panel -> Hardware and Sound -> Sound -> Recording. - 2.
 Select Microphone Array, and click Properties. - 3.
 On the Levels tab, move the Microphone Array slider to increase or decrease the microphone volume level.

 If you feel the microphone volume level is inadequate, move the Microphone Boost slider to a higher level.